Family Meeting Rules of Order

 Choose a day and time that pose the fewest conflicts.
 Once you set your meeting time, stick to it.
 No one can plan anything for that time.

-We like Sunday nights because we're all home and it's the beginning of a new week so it's a good time to plan.
-We go over schedules, plans, major homework projects, and anything else that will impact the family.
+We like Sunday nights because we're all home, and it's the beginning of a new week, so it's an excellent time to plan.
+We review schedules, plans, major homework projects, and anything else impacting the family.

 Where: Somewhere Comfortable